rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 IMO any abstraction intended for handling failures should include failures in its semantics.
 A typical `Alternative` instance dumps all failures into one bucket because the typeclass lacks any typing that is about failures.

 Thank you for reading!
+Please let me know if I got something wrong.

+I hope this continues the discussion about _error information loss_ in Haskell.

-reddit discussion link: TODO
+reddit discussion (TODO)
+github discuss (TODO)